kanyun-inc/YTKNetwork/README.md

 ## What

-YTKNetwork is is a high level request util based on [AFNetworking][AFNetworking].
+YTKNetwork is a high level request util based on [AFNetworking][AFNetworking].
 It's developed by the iOS Team of YuanTiKu.
 It provides a High Level API for network request.

 YTKNetwork is used in all products of YuanTiKu, including: [YuanTiKu][YuanTiKu], [YuanSoTi][YuanSoTi], [YuanFuDao][YuanFuDao], [FenBiZhiBoKe][FenBiZhiBoKe].